Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ### Inserting NOAA Weather Data (Kahului Airport Station WBAN 22516)

-A single file containing weather data can be processed using
+Weather data loading is a two-stage process involving retrieval and insertion.

+Retrieval is performed using

-    $ insertWeatherData.py ${FILENAME}
+    $ retrieveNOAAWeatherData.py

-This method of inserting weather data  is deprecated in favor of using
+Insertion is performed using

-    $ insertCompressedWeatherData.py --email
+    $ insertCompressedNOAAWeatherData.py --email

-that supports recursive data processing of a set of files from the current directory.
+and supports recursive data processing of a set of files from the current directory.

 ### Utility Scripts